kayzenkayzen/IdukayRNProgrammingTest/README.md

 The app is configured for [React Native Debugger](https://github.com/jhen0409/react-native-debugger)

-## Other Considerartions
+## Other Considerations

 #### Prettier

 I'm using Prettier to help us to use code conventions defined by eslint

-To run Prettier on save file in VSC you need to save the proyect as workspace and put this code on its file
+To run Prettier on save file in VSC you need to save the project as workspace and put this code on its file

 ```
 "settings": {